-- ◆ identify a few common misconceptions on modal voltages and currents; - ◆ compare bi-orthonormal eigenvectors with associated eigenvectors; - $\blacklozenge$ explain the total decoupling of the telegrapher's equations.
+- ◆ define and study modal voltages and currents; - compare bi-orthonormal eigenvectors with associated eigenvectors; - explain the total decoupling of the telegrapher's equations.

-□ In a second part, this background is used to describe and analyze most known techniques for reducing crosstalk and echo in a uniform multiconductor interconnection.
-We will focus on innovative techniques.

-□ In circuit theory, interconnections are represented using a 0-D model: the node.

-☐ The transmission line (TL) model of a two-conductor interconnection may be regarded as:

-- ◆ a simplified 1-D model as regard propagation along the interconnection; - ◆ a static 2-D model for the computation of the p.u.l. parameters.

-The MTL model extends the TL model to problems involving multiple conductors.

-□ Why are we devoting time to the MTL model when full-wave 3-D software is available?
+☐ In a second part, this background is used to describe and analyze most known techniques for reducing crosstalk and echo in a uniform multiconductor interconnection.
+We will focus on innovative techniques. ☐ In circuit theory, interconnections are represented using a 0-D model: the node. ☐ The transmission line (TL) model of a two-conductor interconnection may be regarded as: • a simplified 1-D model as regards propagation along the interconnection; ◆ a static 2-D model for the computation of the p.u.l. parameters. ☐ The MTL model extends the TL model to problems involving multiple conductors. ☐ Why are we devoting time to the MTL model when full-wave 3-D software is available?

-$\square$ Rule A: the more comprehensive the model, the smaller the problems it can handle.

-□ Rule B: optimization is useful only when a small number of dominant parameters has been identified.

-□ Rule C: invention occurs only when the inventor has a simple mental image of the problem and the effect of each main parameter.

-☐ The best model and problem combination is the one that gives the best result for your work type and your work time:

-- ◆ for exploring innovative solution, analytical formula provide more insight; - ◆ at the initial design stage, no detailed 3-D configuration is specified; - ♦ for the analysis of a finalized design, the 3-D data is available (and large).
+- □ Rule A: the more comprehensive the model, the smaller the problems it can handle. □ Rule B: optimization is useful only when a small number of dominant parameters has been identified. □ Rule C: invention occurs only when the inventor has a simple mental image of the problem and the effect of each main parameter. □ The best model and problem combination is the one that gives the best result for your objectives, your budget and your deadlines: - ◆ for exploring innovative solution, analytical formula provide more insight; - ◆ at the initial design stage, no detailed 3-D configuration is specified; - ♦ for the analysis of a finalized design, the 3-D data is available (and large).

-□ If we use basic circuit theory, where each interconnection is a node, our model ignores the actual behavior of interconnections: it is inaccurate at high frequencies.

-$\Box$ If we use an enhanced circuit theory where some lumped elements (e.g. a stray capacitance, or a pi network) are used to model the longer interconnections:

-- ♦ our model is a little bit more accurate in the RC and LC regions; - ◆ it may warn us of propagation problems in a design based on this model. - □ If we use a TL model for the longer interconnections: - ♦ our model describes propagation and reflections; - ♦ it allows us to reduce echo and to compensate losses; - ♦ it ignores the effect of nearby conductors, which cannot be controlled.

-□ If we use a MTL model for the longer interconnections:

-- our model accurately describes the interactions between conductors; - ♦ it allows us to control echo, internal crosstalk and losses.
+- ☐ If we use basic circuit theory, where each interconnection is a node, our model ignores the actual behavior of interconnections: it is inaccurate at high frequencies. - ☐ If we use an enhanced circuit theory where some lumped elements (e.g. a stray capacitance, or a pi network) are used to model the longer interconnections: - our model is more accurate in the lumped-element region [31, ch.
+3]; - ◆ an LC pi network nearing resonance indicates that we have left this region. - ☐ If we use a TL model for the longer interconnections: - our model describes propagation and reflections; - ♦ it allows us to reduce echo and to compensate losses; - ♦ it ignores the effect of nearby conductors, which cannot be controlled. - ☐ If we use a MTL model for the longer interconnections: - our model accurately describes the interactions between conductors; - ◆ it allows us to control echo, internal crosstalk and losses.

-□ In this tutorial:
+☐ In this tutorial:

-♦ interactions between conductors within a multiconductor interconnection are treated using an MTL model;

-◆ circuit models are used for other parts of the link, with caution;

-◆ interactions between conductors belonging to different parallel interconnections are treated using a single MTL model;

-◆ other interactions involving conductors are not considered;

-♦ emission and immunity, as defined in electromagnetic compatibility (EMC), are not considered in this tutorial.

-Uniform means invariant along the interconnection or TL or MTL.

-Homogeneous means invariant in a cross-section of the interconnection or TL or MTL.
+- ◆ interactions between conductors within a multiconductor interconnection are treated using an MTL model; - circuit models are used for other parts of the link, with caution; - ◆ interactions between conductors belonging to different parallel interconnections are treated using a single MTL model; - other interactions involving conductors are not considered; - ◆ emission and immunity, as defined in electromagnetic compatibility (EMC), are not considered. - ☐ Uniform means invariant along the interconnection or TL or MTL. - ☐ Homogeneous means invariant in a cross-section of the interconnection or TL or MTL.